The Sustainability Project

 Youth Climate Action Conference

-Youth Climate Action Conference 3.0 is set for Thursday, November 7, 2024 at the Harmony Centre in Owen Sound.
-We will be welcoming 125 students and 25+ teachers from 25 schools across the region!
+Youth Climate Action Conference 4.0 is set for October 28, 2025 at the Bayshore Community Centre in Owen Sound.
+We will be welcoming over 125 students and 25+ teachers from 25 schools across the region!

 LEARN MORE